 The curriculum at Boston University School of Social Work emphasizes content on diversity, ethics, populations-at-risk, and social and economic justice, which is integrated throughout our foundation and advanced msw courses.

-This online MSW program offers majors in Clinical Social Work and Macro Social Work.
-Students enroll in required and elective social work courses offered online complete one or two field internships (depending upon relevant work experience) within or near their geographic area.
+This online MSW program offers majors in Clinical Social Work and in Macro Social Work practice.
+Students enroll in required and elective social work courses offered online and complete one or two field internships (depending upon the student’s track) within or near their geographic area.

 Online MSW Required Courses

 HB 720 Human Behavior in the Social Environment (3 credits)

 This course constitutes the foundation course in the Human Behavior Department and is a prerequisite for all other courses in the HBSE sequence.
 The goal of the course is to enable students to develop a framework for analyzing human behavior in order to create empathic, empowering relationships with individuals, families, groups, organizations, and communities.
 A select set of theories is presented to enable students to examine how individuals and communities develop and interact.
 We also consider how oppression, power and privilege, and culture and cultural contexts can shape individual values, beliefs, worldviews, and identities, all of which play a role in the helping process.
 Finally, we examine human development throughout the lifespan, considering the developmental scientific knowledge base regarding opportunities and vulnerabilities present during the different stages of the lifecycle, and the biopsychosocial and cultural factors that can influence individual development.
 The ability to analyze human behavior in the social environment, drawing from theoretically and empirically grounded evidence bases is essential for all forms of social work practice.